Now what do I do?

 Have you ever asked yourself that question?
 When it comes to building your business, have you ever felt like you needed someone to point you in the right direction?
 Someone to get you on the path to doing great things?

 To have a guide.
 A compass.
 Something or someone who whispers in your ear the next step you should take to get you from where you are to where you want to go.

 Building a business is a lot of work.
-Figuring out how to build a business that thrives is even more work.
+Building one that thrives is even more work.
 It seems there are endless moving parts that all need to work together.
 And at the right times.